19hours/sg-statutes/Acts/Income Tax Act.md

 46\.—(1) Any tax —

-(a) which a person has deducted or is entitled to deduct from any dividend under section 44 or has deducted from any interest or other payment under section 45, 45A, 45C, 45Dor 45E (1) (a) or has deducted from any remuneration under section 45B;
+(a) which a person has deducted or is entitled to deduct from any dividend under section 44 or has deducted from any interest or other payment under section 45, 45A, 45C, 45D or 45E (1) (a) or has deducted from any remuneration under section 45B;

 (b) applicable to the share to which any person is entitled in the income of —